- Video length: 1:03

-- On the ribbon, under Selection, click the Design tab.
+- On the ribbon, under Scale Bar, click the Design tab.

 Scale and unit settings such as the division value, number of divisions, and units have been imported correctly from ArcMap.

 This difference is not an error in the imported legend.
 You'll confirm that the ArcGIS Pro legend correctly reflects the symbology of the Roads layer.